gcccheng/oogway/index.md

 <strong style="color: #000;">Value Created</strong>: Established a reliable, centralized, and versioned Terraform state backend, improving collaboration, auditability, and infrastructure stability—without relying on public cloud services.

 `project`
-<strong style="color: #b22222;">Implementing GitOps Deployment Workflow with Argo CD (Ongoing)(sole role)</strong>
+<strong style="color: #b22222;">Implementing GitOps Deployment Workflow with Argo CD (Initial Implementation, Sole Platform Role)</strong>

 Description: With increasing demands from developers for faster and more flexible deployments, there was a growing need for a platform that allows developers to dynamically choose which environment to deploy their code to.
 The goal was to create an automated workflow where a code merge in GitHub would automatically trigger deployment of a new version in Kubernetes — enabling self-service, reducing manual operations, and aligning with modern DevOps practices.

-Contribution: Designed and implemented GitOps workflows using Argo CD, connecting GitHub branches to Kubernetes namespaces for automated deployments.
+Contribution: Designed and implemented the initial GitOps workflows using Argo CD, connecting GitHub branches to Kubernetes namespaces for automated deployments.
 Built Helm-based reusable templates and structured repositories for dynamic environments, and implemented RBAC and project isolation for security.
-Worked with development teams to define deployment flows and ensure smooth integration.
+Coordinated with development teams to define deployment flows and ensure smooth integration.

 <strong style="color: #000;">Value Created</strong>: Established a flexible and automated deployment pipeline aligned with GitOps, enabling developers to deploy code seamlessly across environments.
 Improved deployment speed, consistency, and security, and reduced operational overhead by shifting to self-service workflows.